 Working at a film production can be a lot of fun.
 By telling stories through the camera and creating one masterpiece after another, a job at a film production company sounds like working in a dream factory.
 But in reality, all that glitters is not gold, and many things differ from how they are imagined by outsiders.

-As a startup which offers a tool for video producers, we’re also in contact with filmmaking studios.
-That’s why we did some research with filmmaking experts, and we’re going to show you both sides of the coin: the advantages and disadvantages of working on a film production.
+As a startup that offers a tool for video producers, we’re also in contact with filmmaking studios.
+That’s why we did some research with filmmaking experts, and we’re going to show you both sides of the coin: the advantages and disadvantages of working on film production.

 The Downside of Working at a Film Production…